LIS

 4. Practical performance completion sheets containing student's signature;

-5. Final transcript; and
+5. Final transcript;

-6. All other relevant documents that account for a student's accrued clock hours and practical applications.
+7. All other relevant documents that account for a student's accrued clock hours and practical applications.

-C. Schools shall, within 21 days upon receipt of a written request from a student, provide documentation of hours and performances completed by the student as required to be maintained by subsection A of this section.
+C. Schools must, within 21 days upon receipt of a written request from a student, provide documentation of hours and performances completed by the student as required to be maintained by subsection A of this section.

 D. Prior to a school changing ownership or a school closing, the school is required to provide to current students documentation of hours and performances completed.